 - SLO#4 – Students will complete a project which demonstrates professional growth.

-The Radiologic Technology Program is a five (5) semester Program that enables successful graduates to take the national certification examination offered by the American Registry of Radiologic Technologists (ARRT).
+The Radiography Program is a five (5) semester Program that enables successful graduates to take the national certification examination offered by the American Registry of Radiologic Technologists (ARRT).
 The Program culminates in an Associate in Applied Science Degree in Radiologic Technology.

 No, courses are only offered in Gadsden on the Wallace Drive Campus.
 The general education courses required for the Program may be taken at most campuses and/or online.